-I bought this Innogear diffuser and a starter set of NOW essential oils.
-After reading more I decided to try the lavender oil in the diffuser to see if it would help my daughter.
+I bought this Innogear diffuser and a starter set of these NOW essential oils.
+After reading more, I decided to try the lavender oil in the diffuser to see if it would help my daughter.

 I told her all about what I was doing and why I thought it would help.
 I told her I couldn’t promise, but I believed it would work.
 She really wanted a solution too, so I am sure that helped.

 It has been a godsend.
 She has rarely slept in our bed.
 She has occasionally crawled in with her brother.
 But it works every night with no complaints.
 I start it while they get ready for bed and their room smells wonderful by the time they climb between the sheets.
 This one has the added bonus of a nightlight.
 You can choose different colors some of which are softer than others.
 Choosing a color has become part of their routine too.

 Why I forgot about using lavender scents, I don’t know.
 I used the sleepy lotions when the kids were little.
 I guess between mommy brain, menopause, and dementia caregiving, my brain doesn’t stand a chance.

 And on another note, a nice combination of Lime, Bergamot and Rosemary essential oils work wonders to help me be alert and focused during the day.